sergedesmedt/CSharpLanguageFeatures/Article/Article.md

 public struct ValueTuple<T1,T2,T3,T4,T5,T6,T7,TRest>
 ```

-Each generic argument can be a different type.
+Again, each generic argument can be a different type.
 This allows the creation of tuples like:
 ```csharp
 ValueTuple<int> ...
 ValueTuple<int,char> ...